-Aaron McGregor is a violinist and AHRC-funded PhD researcher at the University of Glasgow, working under the supervision of Dr David McGuinness and Professor John Butt.
+Aaron McGregor is a violinist and researcher based in Glasgow, Scotland.
+In January 2020, he completed a PhD at the University of Glasgow, working under the supervision of Dr David McGuinness and Professor John Butt.
 His research focusses on a far earlier history of the violin in Scotland than has previously been considered, investigating the social functions, repertoire, and cultural importance of fiddlers from the sixteenth through eighteenth centuries, and the emergence of a distinct Scottish national musical style.

 Aaron’s performance background ranges across a spectrum of styles, including Scottish traditional fiddle, modern and baroque violin.
 He has performed with ensembles such as the Dunedin Consort, Ludus Baroque, Oxford Baroque, Ex Cathedra, RSNO, the Cinematic Orchestra, the GRIT Orchestra, the Evergreen Ensemble (Australia), and Les Musiciens de Saint Julien (France).
 Aaron is a leading exponent of 17th and 18th-century Scottish fiddle music, performing regularly with Concerto Caledonia, with whom he has made four recordings, made several live performances on BBC Radio 3 ‘In Tune’ and BBC Scotland ‘Classics Unwrapped’, and toured Ireland, Finland, and Australia.
 He was recently featured in the STV Hogmanay programme.